YieldRay/soda/README.md

 Naming convention:

 -   a `.tsx` file with capitalized beginning is a react component (export a same name, no default export)
--   a `.scss` file will use strigula to seperate component name in file name
+-   a `.scss` file will use strigula to separate component name in file name
--   in any css code, use underscore to seperate component name, use strigula to seperate name segments
+-   in any css code, use underscore to separate component name, use strigula to separate name segments